 GUSTO is a NASA mission that will launch a high-altitude balloon including a one-meter telescope.
 With a scheduled launch in 2021, the aim is to provide a comprehensive understanding of the inner workings of our galaxy and one of our companion galaxies, the Large Magellanic Cloud (LMC), by tracing all phases of the interstellar medium.

 GUSTO (Galactic/extragalactic Ultra long duration balloon Spectroscopic Stratospheric THz Observatory) is complementary to the European Herschel space telescope (ESA, 2009-2013), and the SPICA telescope which is now one of the three candidates for the M5 mission in ESA's Cosmic Vision science programme.
-SRON and the Kavli Institute of Nanoscience of the Delft University of Technology provide the key detector technology for GUSTO's 4.7 THz camera.
+SRON and the Kavli Institute of Nanoscience of the Delft University of Technology provide the key detector technology for GUSTO's 1.4, 1.9 and 4.7 THz cameras.

 The balloon is tentatively scheduled for launch in 2021, from Antarctica.
 During its ~100 day flight it will spiral out from the Antarctic circling the Earth.
 As it drifts northward, more and more of the Milky Way will become visible, allowing a large scale survey to be performed.
 At its flight altitude of ~36 km there is only a trace amount of water vapor, the primary source of absorption at THz frequencies.
 Therefore, the observing conditions are nearly the same as in space.